 Behind in Fintech

-According to FinteChile, the six countries that concentrate fintech in Latin America are Brazil (33%), Mexico (23%), Colombia (13%), Argentina (10%), Chile (7%) and Peru (5%).
+According to FinteChile, the six countries that concentrate on fintech in Latin America are Brazil (33%), Mexico (23%), Colombia (13%), Argentina (10%), Chile (7%), and Peru (5%).
 Of these, only Mexico already has an established regulation for cryptocurrency platforms, crowdfunding and payment operations.

 The rest of the countries are in the process of regulation or have only regulated certain aspects.
 "From the list, Chile is the most backward country in terms of regulation," says Ángel Sierra, Executive Director of FinteChile.

-In fact, it was only in February of this year that the Commission for the Financial Market (CMF) released the whitepaper "General Guidelines for the Regulation of Crowdfunding in Related Services", a step that the neighboring countries that concentrate Fintech have already one or more years ago
+It was only in February of this year that the Commission for the Financial Market (CMF) released the whitepaper "General Guidelines for the Regulation of Crowdfunding in Related Services", a step that the neighboring countries that concentrate on Fintech have already one or more years ago

 For Sierra, the backwardness of Chile in the subject is not necessarily something to lament.
 In this regard, it considers that if the country quickly capitalizes on the regulatory and implementation weaknesses that existed in the other countries, it has the opportunity to become a reference for the sector in the region.
 However, he adds that it is imperative to establish a regulatory framework in the matter soon, since, in his words," talking about a financial ecosystem of the 21st century without fintech is difficult".